Malignant Narcissism: When Narcissism Takes a Dark Turn

 If you’re in a relationship with a malignant narcissist, coping is tough, but not impossible.
 Setting firm boundaries is crucial.
 Don’t let them dictate your reality.

 Surround yourself with supportive friends and family who can offer perspective.
 Therapy can also be incredibly helpful, giving you tools to rebuild your self-worth and regain control of your life.
-In some cases, the best option is to leave the relationship entirely, prioritizing your mental health and safety.

 It portrays the tense and controlling atmosphere often created by a malignant narcissist in a work environment.